Completing the Square

 Yes, we did it.
 Booyah.

-How were we supposed to know to add or subtract 1 from the equation, though?
-There's a simple formula for the number you need to complete the square: .
+How were we supposed to know to add and subtract 1 from the equation, though?
+There's a simple formula for the number you need to complete the square: when your equation is in the form x2 + bx + c = 0, you wanna add and subtract .
 In the previous example, we added .
 What will we add in the next example?

 Solve the quadratic equation x2 – 7x + 2 = 0.

 Again we have an equation we can't factor, so we need to complete the square.
-Using our new-fangled knowledge, we know that we need .
+Using our newfangled knowledge, we know that we need .
+So we'll add and subtract that on the left side of our equation, to keep everything balanced.

 When we complete the square, the term inside the parentheses is , because you multiply that by itself to get in the expression you factored it from.